 Tynehead Park is one of the largest parks in Surrey.
-It is home to the headwaters of the Serpentine River, a fish hatchery, a dog park, several trails and more.
+It’s home to the headwaters of the Serpentine River, a fish hatchery, a dog park, several trails and more.

 Surrey’s Tynehead Park

 Tynehead Regional Park covers over 600 acres of land in Surrey’s Guildford area.
-It contains multiple trails of different lengths, a few picnic areas and lots of nature.
+It has multiple trails of different lengths, a few picnic areas and lots of nature.
 It’s a beautiful spot, especially from mid-spring until late autumn (while there are leaves on the trees).

 Trails to explore in Tynehead Park include the Hatchery Trail, Birch Grove Trail, Salmon Habitat Loop Trail and Tynehead Perimeter Trail.
-Out of the aforementioned paths, the Tynehead Perimeter Trail is likely the most popular.
-It’s over 4 km long.
-It is also the only one with a mostly paved surface.
+Out of the aforementioned paths, the Perimeter Trail is the most popular.
+It’s over 4 kilometres long and is the only one with a fully-paved surface.
 This trail is great for running, walking and cycling.
 It loops all around the eastern half of the park.

-The headwaters of Serpentine River are in the park, so trout and salmon can be seen spawning here.
+The headwaters of the Serpentine River are in the park, so trout and salmon can be seen spawning here.
 The Tynehead Fish Hatchery is a great place to learn about the fish and to view seasonal releases (although it’s not always open).
 The park is also home to owls, hawks, coyotes and other wildlife.

-The dog park is a large, 6-acre area where folk can let their pets off-leash.
-It is mainly just an open grass field, but there is also a nice off-leash trail which makes for a fun walk or jog.
+The dog park is a large, 6-acre area where folks can let their pets run and play off-leash.
+It’s mostly just an enclosed grass field, but there is also a nice off-leash trail which makes for a fun walk or jog.

 Where is Tynehead Park?